decentology/dappstarter-core/~about/DEVSETUP.md

 2) In Scaffold, add a new test input JSON file in "~inputs" which contains the minimal configuration necessary to test your feature.
 It is often easiest to copy and modify an existing test input.
 Each line in the input represents a choice made by the user in the DappStarter UI.

-3) If your test input is "eth-widget.json," use `npm run test stage eth-widget` in Hypergrep.
+3) If your test input is "eth-widget.json," use `node generate stage eth-widget` in Hypergrep.
 This should produce new output in Project.
 It's a good idea to delete all the contents of Project before running a test so you can verify that the output is working correctly.

 Pro tip: When deleting the contents of Project, skip the "node_modules" folder (unless you are changing dependencies).
 This will save time as you can skip the dependency installation time sink.